 Student enrollment verification is granted only through the submission of an official request.
 Students who require enrollment verification should visit https://registrar.fsu.edu/records/certification for further instructions.
 Former students or outside agencies may request an enrollment verification or degree verification online from the National Student Clearinghouse at https://nscverifications.org/welcome-to-verification-services.

 The Center for Leadership & Social Change

-Students are welcome to schedule a meeting with a staff member to learn more about programs and opportunities by visiting our office or the “Get Involved” section of our website at http://thecenter.fsu.edu.
-The center also offers the ServScript Program, which allows Florida State University students to enhance their official academic transcript by documenting their service hours online each semester.
+Students are welcome to schedule a meeting with a staff member to learn more about program and opportunities by visiting our office or the “Get Involved” section of our website at http://thecenter.fsu.edu.
+The center also offers the ServScript Program, which allows Florida State University students to enhance their official academic transcript by documenting their service hours online.

 For more information, contact the Center for Leadership & Social Change, Division of Student Affairs, Dunlap Student Success Center, 100 S. Woodward Avenue, Tallahassee, FL 32306; (850) 644-3342; Fax: (850) 644-3362; Website: http://thecenter.fsu.edu; e-mail: firstname.lastname@example.org.